losrobbos/coding-advanced-resources/README.md

 Design patterns are patterns for designing the code for your application.
 Straight and simple.

 We all know the design of a webpage in the browser.
+But what does "design the code" mean?

-But what does "design" mean for code??
 It sounds a bit weird.
 Does it mean to style your code with CSS?
 Nope :)

 So let's start with the problem.

 We all know - You often need to COMBINE functions and classes in a way to create an application that solves problems of a user.

 Writing code that realizes some feature is just ONE part of the game.
+But often it is not straight forward, how to ARRANGE classes and functions to work together.

-Once we code a feature, we are not done.
+And even if we get our feature "somehow" working: That does not mean we are done with it forever.

-Unfortunately we cannot just code our app once and forget about it.
+Unfortunately we cannot just code our app features once and forget about it.

 Once the app is deployed and users actually start USING it, we will need to CONTINUE working on the code.

-Meaning: Adding new features.
-Fixing bugs of existing features.
+Meaning: Fixing bugs of existing features.
+Refactoring not optimal code, e.g. for performance optimization.
+Adding new features on top of existing features.

 So we get these common problems we need to tackle:

-- solve the user problems by code (first and foremost)
+- solve the user problems by CREATING & ARRANGING our classes and functions to work together properly
-- keep the code EXTENDABLE, so we can add new features without the need to change all our code
+- keep the code EXTENDABLE, so we can add new features without the need to change all our code on new requirements
-- keep the app PERFORMANT, so it will not collapse if we add more and more features
+- keep the app PERFORMANT, so it will not collapse if we get more and more active users

 And we are lucky.

 Most problems of these kind have already been solved in the past.